US and China trade barbs after Blinken warns of need to respect global order or face a 'more violent world' - KESQ

 “The United States delegation came to Anchorage committed to laying out the principles, interests, and values that animate our engagement with Beijing,” the official said.
 “We have continued on with our planned presentation, knowing that exaggerated diplomatic presentations often are aimed at a domestic audience.”

-“We still have a lot of business to conduct.
-We will use the remaining hours to outline for the Chinese delegation in private the same messages we have consistently delivered in public,” they said.
+On Friday, the Chinese Foreign Ministry pushed back on the assertion that its delegation was “grandstanding” and claimed the US “made provocations first.”

+“The opening remarks are just an appetizer, and the main course later is the big event,” Foreign Ministry spokesperson Zhao Lijian said at a daily briefing.

-Blinken had initially said the US intends to defend the “rules-based order” without which there would be a “much more violent world” and said that Chinese activities in places like Xinjiang, Hong Kong and Taiwan, as well as its cyber attacks on the US and economic coercion of US allies, “threaten the rules-based order that maintains global stability.
+In his opening remarks, Blinken initially said the US intends to defend the “rules-based order” without which there would be a “much more violent world” and said that Chinese activities in places like Xinjiang, Hong Kong and Taiwan, as well as its cyber attacks on the US and economic coercion of US allies, “threaten the rules-based order that maintains global stability.
 That’s why they’re not merely internal matters, and why we feel an obligation to raise these issues here today.”

 China’s top diplomat Yang Jiechi pushed back, warning the US against meddling in China’s “internal affairs,” contesting the US right to speak for other countries, charging that the US is the “champion” of cyber attacks, mocking US domestic stability and challenging America’s own record on human rights.

-Note: This story has been updated with further developments Friday.